What is a Secured Loan?

 - In this situation, a bank will come to Mr. M and declare that they will possess his house.
 Bank does a valuation of the house and notices that the market value of a house isn’t enough to pay off the entire loan.

 From this, we can see the status of the lender and the borrower.
-In the case of secured loan, the lender is always at a better position than the borrower because they know that they can sell off the asset if the borrower defaults and at the same time they can claim the difference from the borrower if the market value of the asset isn’t enough to pay off the loan.
+In the case of secured loan, the lender is always in a better position than the borrower because they know that they can sell off the asset if the borrower defaults and at the same time, they can claim the difference from the borrower if the market value of the asset isn’t enough to pay off the loan.

-Important features of secured loan
+Important features of the Secured Loan

-- Asset backing: In every secured loan, the lender gets a backing of the asset.
+- Asset backing: In every secured loan, the lender gets backing of the asset.
 As a result, a loan from the lender side becomes secured.

 - Lower interest rate: Since the loan is backed by the asset, the interest rate is much lower.
-As a result, the borrower pays less interest in the case of a secured loan than in the case of an unsecured loan.
+As a result, the borrower pays less interest in the case of a secured than in the case of an unsecured loan.

-- Huge amount: Secured loans are usually huge in amount.
+- Huge amount: These loans are usually huge in amount.
 If the amount is not huge, why the borrower would be ready to share his property for the collateral?
 In the case of a secured loan, the amount of loan that’s why is much larger than an unsecured loan.

 - Loan against the same thing the buyers are buying: Usually, the borrowers of secured loans are those who are also buying a property.
 And in most cases like housing loans, car loans, auto loans, the buyers let the lender use the house, the car, the auto, respectively, for securing the secured loans.
 This arrangement helps the buyers buy the asset/equipment easily, and at the end of the day, the lender also remains secure.